-(a) develop and use appropriate suitability standards to determine whether the purchase or replacement of long-term care insurance is appropriate for the needs of the applicant;
+(a) Develop and use appropriate sale criteria standards to determine whether the purchase or replacement of long-term care insurance is appropriate for the needs of the applicant;

-(b) train its producers in the use of its suitability standards; and
+(b) Train its producers in the use of its appropriate sale criteria standards; and

-(c) maintain a copy of its suitability standards and make them available for inspection upon request by the commissioner.
+(c) Maintain a copy of its appropriate sale criteria standards and make them available for inspection upon request by the commissioner.

-(2) To determine whether the applicant meets the standards developed by the issuer, the producer and issuer shall develop procedures that take the following into consideration:
+(2) (a) To determine whether the applicant meets the standards developed by the issuer, the issuer shall develop procedures that take the following into consideration:

-(b) the applicants' goals or needs with respect to long-term care and the advantages and disadvantages of insurance to meet these goals or needs; and
+(ii) the applicant's goals or needs with respect to long-term care and the advantages and disadvantages of insurance to meet these goals or needs; and

-(a) A completed personal worksheet shall be returned to the issuer prior to the issuer's consideration of the applicant for coverage, except the personal worksheet need not be returned for sales of employer group long-term care insurance to employees and their spouses; and
+(c) A completed personal worksheet shall be returned to the issuer prior to the issuer's consideration of the applicant for coverage.

-(b) The sale or dissemination outside the company or agency by the issuer or producer of information obtained through the personal worksheet in ARM 6.6.3120(1)(b), LTC Form B is prohibited.
+(d) The sale or dissemination outside the company or agency by the issuer or producer of information obtained through the personal worksheet in Appendix B is prohibited.

-(4) The issuer shall use the suitability standards it has developed pursuant to this rule in determining whether issuing long-term care insurance coverage to an applicant is appropriate.
+(3) The issuer shall use the appropriate sale criteria standards it has developed pursuant to this rule in determining whether issuing long-term care insurance coverage to an applicant is appropriate.

-(5) Producers shall use the suitability standards developed by the issuer in marketing long-term care insurance.
+(4) Producers shall use the appropriate sale criteria standards developed by the issuer in marketing long-term care insurance.

-(6) At the same time as the personal worksheet is provided to the applicant, the disclosure form entitled "Things You Should Know Before You Buy Long-Term Care Insurance" shall be provided.
-The form shall be in the format contained in ARM 6.6.3120(1)(c), LTC Form C in not less than 12 point type.
+(5) At the same time as the personal worksheet is provided to the applicant, the disclosure form entitled "Things You Should Know Before You Buy Long-Term Care Insurance" shall be provided.
+The form shall be in the format contained in Appendix C, in not less than 12 point type.

-(7) If the issuer determines that the applicant does not meet its financial suitability standards, or if the applicant has declined to provide the information, the issuer may reject the application.
-In the alternative, the issuer shall send the applicant a letter similar to ARM 6.6.3120(1)(d), LTC Form D. However, if the applicant has declined to provide financial information, the issuer may use some other method to verify the applicant's intent.
+(6) If the issuer determines that the applicant does not meet its financial appropriate sale criteria standards, or if the applicant has declined to provide the information, the issuer shall send the applicant a letter similar to Appendix D. However, if the applicant has declined to provide financial information, the issuer may use some other method to verify the applicant's intent.
 Either the applicant's returned letter or a record of the alternative method of verification shall be made part of the applicant's file.

-(8) The issuer shall report annually to the commissioner the total number of applications received from residents of this state, the number of those who declined to provide information on the personal worksheet, the number of applicants who did not meet the suitability standards, and the number of those who chose to confirm after receiving a suitability letter.
+(7) The issuer shall report annually to the commissioner the total number of applications received from residents of this state, the number of those who declined to provide information on the personal worksheet, the number of applicants who did not meet the appropriate sale criteria standards, and the number of those who chose to confirm after receiving an appropriate sale criteria letter.